einarwh/escher-workshop/README.md

 ### Exercise 9 : t-tile

 The next exercise is a little more difficult, I'm afraid, but it also yields a more interesting picture!
-That picture is what Henderson calls the _t tile_, and is a key ingredient when composing "Square Limit".
+That picture is what Henderson calls the _t-tile_, and is a key ingredient when composing "Square Limit".

 Using `toss`, `flip`, `turn` and `over`, define a function `ttile` that takes a single picture as a parameter (it's going to be our fish).
 It should overlay three variations of that fish on top of each other, yielding the following picture: